LucasMajor/Portfolio/README.md

 VWC and help the user decide the best time to irrigate in order to optimize total water usage while still maintaining healthy turf grass.

-For more info on the methods, please see the Project Walkthrough and Final Report files in the Docs folder.
+For more information on the methods, please see the Project Walkthrough and Final Report files in the Docs folder.